lantonov/asmFish/asmFish/ReadMe.txt

                 T3:     h2h3(30) c5d4(10)
-                If BookDepth = 0 the book is probed as if it were in T0 (unchanged) If BookDepth =-1 the book is probed as if it were in T1 (leaves off) If BookDepth =-2 the book is probed as if it were in T2 (trime twice) If BookDepth =-3 the book is probed as if it were in T3 (trime trice) So with BookDepth <= -3, the move d4c5 is not considered.
+                If BookDepth = 0 the book is probed as if it were in T0 (unchanged) If BookDepth =-1 the book is probed as if it were in T1 (leaves off) If BookDepth =-2 the book is probed as if it were in T2 (trim twice) If BookDepth =-3 the book is probed as if it were in T3 (trim trice) So with BookDepth <= -3, the move d4c5 is not considered.
                 With BookDepth <= -5, the move h2h3 is also not considered.